UnAneOnyme/batch-scripts/README.md

 # Batch Scripts
-A collection of batch scripts that i made
+A collection of batch scripts i made